The international class organization 12footdinghy classic wood club (CWC) has fixed the racing events for the Friendship Series 2017

 Turkish nationality.
 Lover of classic Turkish boats.
 Rifat is organizing, together with some friends, every year a 12footdinghy event in Istanbul: Golden Horn, Bosporus or sea of Marmaris.
 Usually mid october.
 Do you want to participate?
 Mail the webmaster.

-Owner of dinghy NED869 named Trupial and Dutch champion in 2013 and 2015.
+Owner of dinghy NED869 named Trupial and Dutch champion in 2013, 2015 and 2016.
 Can speak German, English and Dutch.
-Is sailing regatta's 40 years now and since 3 years in a 12footdinghy.
+Is sailing regatta's 40 years.
 Read his personal story.
 Mail Wim.